cabrerac/cabrerac.github.io/index.md

 <p>
   <img src="/assets/images/christian-cabrera.jpeg" style="float: left; margin-right: 10px;" width="20%" height="auto">
-  I am Christian Cabrera-Jojoa a Postdoctoral Research Associate at the University of Cambridge.
+  I am Christian Cabrera-Jojoa a Research Associate and Affiliated Lecturerer at the University of Cambridge.
   My current research addresses the problems and challenges that arise from the deployment of Artificial Intelligence Systems in the real world.
 Particularly, I am looking at approaches for desiging self-sustaining AI-systems to improve their interpretability and autonomous adaptation.